PlantFuel to Expand Internationally with Distributor Active Brand Partnerships to Enter the UK and Middle East Markets

 Plant-based wellness brand PlantFuel continues its global expansion into UK and Middle East through international distribution with Active Brand Partnerships

-Mississauga, Ontario – TheNewswire – May 18, 2022 – PlantFuel Life Inc. FUEL PLFLF BR ("PlantFuel" or the "Company") the scientifically focused plant-based wellness company is pleased to announce its distribution into UK and Middle East markets with Active Brand Partnerships.
+MISSISSAUGA, ON, May 18, 2022 /PRNewswire/ -- PlantFuel Life Inc. FUEL PLFLF BR ("PlantFuel" or the "Company") the scientifically focused plant-based wellness company is pleased to announce its distribution into UK and Middle East markets with Active Brand Partnerships.

 Based in the UK, Active Brand Partnerships provide specialized international business development solutions for sports nutrition brands.
 For over a decade the UK distributor has worked with leading nutrition brands to help them launch and thrive in new territories.
 Their network focuses on Europe and the Middle East, built on strong relations with over 7,500 retail outlets in these markets including Amazon, Barret and Boots, Holland, Kibsons, Souq, and thousands more.